Using Pandas

 the output to a new variable so we can then apply the

-method which allows us to view the branches
+.sort_values() method which allows us to view the branches

 with the most usage.
-The ascending
+The ascending parameter for

-takes True
+.sort_values() takes True or

-.
-We want to pass False
+False.
+We want to pass False so that we sort

 from the highest values down…